ghaisanr/Portofolio/README.md

-# Scraping linkedin review in google play with MySQL Integration and Analyze The Result using Word Cloud
+# Scraping a LinkedIn review in Google Play with MySQL Integration and Analyzing the Result Using Word Cloud

 This project is a Python script that scrapes reviews from the Google Play Store for a specified app and stores them in a MySQL database.
 After the scraper, analysis will be carried out using word cloud.
 It utilizes the `google_play_scraper` library for scraping, `mysql-connector` for database integration, and `wordcloud` for word cloud generation.

 ## Features
 * Scrapes reviews from the Google Play Store for a specified app using `module`
-* Stores review data in a MySQL database with columns using `modul`
+* Stores review data in a MySQL database with columns using `module`
 * Preprocessing data for word cloud generation.
 * Generates a word cloud from the review data.